MikeBishop/dns-alt-svc/draft-schwartz-httpbis-dns-alt-svc.md

 normative:

 informative:
-  I-D.nygren-service-bindings:
-  I-D.schwartz-dns-sni:

 --- abstract
-The HTTP Alternative Services {{!AltSvc=RFC7838}} mechanism allows an HTTP origin to be served from multiple network endpoints, and over multiple protocols.
+The HTTP Alternative Services mechanism allows an
+HTTP origin to be served from multiple network endpoints, and over multiple protocols.
 However, the client must first contact the primary origin server, in order to learn of the Alternative Services.
 This